If All Christians Acted Like Isa, Would Muslims 'Hate' Us Still?

 If We Acted Like Isa, Would Muslims Love Us More?

-Dear Eustace,
+Dear Eustace

 Take a look in the mirror.
+Every religion has its apostates.

 Now imagine a Muslim saturated with hate toward Christianity because of our aBOASTates.
 Wouldn’t you consider their anger completely misplaced?